Spurs sink Man City to take top spot, Chelsea up to second - RFI

 Tottenham powered to the top of the Premier League with an impressive 2-0 win against Manchester City, while Chelsea are up to second place after their victory at Newcastle on Saturday.

-Manchester United remain well off the pace in ninth, but did manage a first home win in the Premier League for seven games as Bruno Fernandes's twice-taken penalty saw off lowly West Brom 1-0.

-Spurs end the day on top of the table for the first time in six years as goals from Son Heung-min and Giovani Lo Celso saw off a toothless City at the Tottenham Hotspur stadium.
+Jose Mourinho's side are two points clear of Chelsea thanks to goals from Son Heung-min and Giovani Lo Celso at the Tottenham Hotspur Stadium.

-Tottenham took the lead after five minutes as Son ran onto Tanguy Ndombele's lofted pass, beat the City offside trap and slotted a cool finish under Ederson for already his 11th goal of the season.
+Tottenham took the lead after five minutes as South Korean forward Son ran onto Tanguy Ndombele's lofted pass, beat the City offside trap and slotted a cool finish under Ederson.

-City dominated possession but struggled to create chances and were cut open again for Spurs' second with just their second shot on target.
+It was Son's ninth league goal this season and his 11th in all competitions.

+City dominated possession after Son's goal and thought they had equalised in the 27th minute when Aymeric Laporte fired home.

+But Gabriel Jesus controlled Rodri's cross with his arm before setting up Laporte and the goal was disallowed after referee Mike Dean consulted the pitchside monitor.

-Lo Celso came off the bench to score just 35 seconds after his introduction as he raced onto Harry Kane's sublime pass to slot past Ederson.
+Lo Celso came off the bench to score with his first touch just 35 seconds after his introduction.

+The Argentine midfielder netted his first Premier League goal in the 65th minute, driving his shot past Ederson after Harry Kane's sublime pass prised open the City defence.

-On the one-year anniversary of Jose Mourinho's appointment, Tottenham are unbeaten in their last eight league games since losing to Everton on the opening weekend, sparking hopes of a genuine title challenge.
+On the one-year anniversary of Mourinho's appointment, Tottenham are unbeaten in their last eight league games since losing to Everton on the opening weekend of the season.

+Mourinho's team are on a four-match winning run in the league and have been transformed into genuine title contenders just months after finishing outside the top four last term.

 "The players gave everything and followed a strategy.
-They were amazing," Mourinho said.
+They were amazing.
+Harry Kane represents the spirit of the team, and all the other guys are the same.
+They all want to do it," Mourinho said.

 "We found a way to play and it was magnificent to see them play how they did."

-Tottenham, who last won the top-flight title in 1961, lead Chelsea by two points with the two set to face each other next weekend.
+Tottenham, who last won the top-flight title in 1961 and haven't lifted a major trophy since 2008, would surrender pole position if Leicester beat champions Liverpool at Anfield on Sunday.

-City are languishing in 11th place, eight points behind the leaders, albeit with a game in hand.
+City are languishing in 10th place, eight points behind the leaders after their first defeat in 10 games in all competitions.

-Pep Guardiola extended his contract at the Etihad to 2023 this week, but his side look a shadow of the swaggering outfit that won successive league titles in 2018 and 2019.
+Pep Guardiola's timid side look a shadow of the swaggering outfit that won successive league titles in 2018 and 2019.

 Twelve points from eight games is City's lowest total at this stage of a Premier League campaign since 2008-09.

+"It could be better.
+We played similar to how we have all season.
+We did not defend good for the first goal," Guardiola said.

 "We had more chances than them but we lost.
-Mourinho's teams are like this, you make a mistake and they punish you on the counter attack," Guardiola said.
+Mourinho's teams are like this, you make a mistake and they punish you on the counter attack."

 - 'Stay humble' -